entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ### Configure the Strapi Config Widget

 The Strapi Config Widget provides the Strapi Content Template, Strapi Content and Strapi Content List widgets with the application URL of the Strapi instance.
-The URL is managed from a single field entry, which must be defined prior to manipulating content.
+The URL is managed from a single field entry, which must be defined prior to using the 3 dependent widgets.

 Follow the steps below to publish the Strapi Config Widget to a page in your Entando Application and expose the Strapi URL.